Find Schools

 • Apply, remove, and repair insulation on industrial equipment, pipes, ductwork, or other mechanical systems such as heat exchangers, tanks, and vessels, to help control noise and maintain temperatures.

-These are the skills Mechanical Insulation Workers say are the most useful in their careers:
+When polled, Mechanical Insulation Workers say the following skills are most frequently used in their jobs:

 Coordination: Adjusting actions in relation to others' actions.